Toabdjzl/fuxbot/README.md

 - 🪃 `/echo [message]` - Replies with your input.
 - 📷 `/avatar (member)` - Take a look at someones avatar.
 - 🧹 `/prune [days] (roles)` - See how many members can be pruned from the server.

-## 💬 Messages (soon)

-*Build messages to your likings and send them manually, scheduled or make them sticky.*